JEFF7712/homelab/README.md

 ### n8n

-Automation engine for workflows, webhooks, and tasks.
+Automation engine for workflows, AI capabilities, and tasks.

 ### Pi-hole

 Network-wide ad blocking.
 (I am only using per device though as I was unable to access router DHCP options)

+### Home Assistant

+Open source home automation that puts local control and privacy first.

+### rupan-api

+My own API that can be accessed at [api.rupan.dev](https://api.rupan.dev).

 ---